 Top Health Tips

 - Stay in touch – Don’t withdraw from life.
 Socialising can greatly improve your mood.
-Keeping in touch with family and friends means you have someone to talk to.
+Keeping in touch with family and friends means you have someone to talk to or be with.

-- Be more active – Take up some sort of exercise, whether it be a dance class or football activity.
+- Be more active – Take up some sort of exercise, whether it be walking, taking part in a dance class or sports activity.
 There is evidence that exercise can lift your mood.
 If you haven’t exercised for a while, start slowly with a simple 15-minute walk.

 - Face your fears – Don’t avoid the things you find difficult.
 When people feel low they often avoid talking to people.
-It may cause you to lose confidence going out travelling.
-If this were to happen, facing up to them will help them to become easier
+It may cause you to lose confidence going out.

 - Don’t drink too much alcohol – For some, alcohol can be a big problem.
 You may drink more when you are low, hiding emotions as a coping mechanism.
 Alcohol will not help solve your problems and could lead to you becoming more depressed.

 - Eat a healthy diet – Some people do not like eating when they feel depressed and risk becoming underweight.
-Other find comfort in food and being to put on weight.
+Others find comfort in food and begin to start gaining weight.
 Antidepressants may also affect your appetite.
 It is important to have a balanced diet.

-- Have a routine – When depressed, people can get into poor sleeping patterns, staying up later than normal then sleeping through the day.
+- Have a routine – When depressed, people can get into poor sleeping patterns, staying up later than normal or sleeping throughout the day.
 Try to get up and sleep at your normal times.
-Without a routine you will see an effect on your eating.
-You may stop cooking regular meals and skipping meals instead.
+Without a routine you will see an affect on your judgement to care for yourself.
+You may stop cooking regular meals and skip them instead.